cujojs/rest/README.md

 ----------

 .next
-- deprecated rest/interceptor/entity: use response.entity() instead
+- deprecated rest/interceptor/entity: instead use response.entity()
+- deprecated and removed wire.js reference resolves 'client!' and 'resource!', instead use the 'rest/wire' factory
 - separate browser and node main modules, browser consumers should switch their main module from 'rest/rest' to 'rest/browser'.
 This allows tools such as browerify and webpack to more intelligently reason about the module structure.
 - Multipart requests for browsers that support FormData (sorry IE 6-9).
 Thanks @mjackson
 - mixin property support in defaultRequest interceptor.
 Thanks @jiangtyd